IECS/MansOS/trunk/tools/web/README.txt

-Run the mansos_server.py script on your PC or router - where the base station mote is attached.
+Run the mansos_server.py script on your PC or router - wherever the base station mote(s) is/are attached.
 Python (2.7+) with PySerial are required to be installed.

-Connect to the web interface using a browser, specify IP address or hostname and port 30000.
+Connect to the web interface using a browser.
+Specify IP address/hostname and port.
 For example: http://localhost:30000

+Run web_launcher.py script with double click to start he web server and preview the web interface in the fastest way.

-The server settings can be tuned by changing values in server.cfg file, and then restarting it.
+To tune server settings, change values in server.cfg file and restart the server.